ShanZard/Road_extraction_network/README.md

-# Semantic-segmentation-framework
+# Road_extraction_network
-This is a semantic segmentation framework, it can be easy to read and learn.
+This is a sRoad_extraction_network, it can be easy to read and learn.
 It also can add your network and dataset to train.

 ### 0. Quick start